-In simple terms, Central Bank Digital Currency or CBDC is a virtual currency which is backed and issued by a central bank.
+In simple terms, Central Bank Digital Currency, or CBDC, is a virtual currency that a central bank backs and issues.
 Many governments are turning towards this type of currency to promote financial inclusion and simplify fiscal policy implementation.

 Types of CBDCs

-These central digital currencies are divided into two types depending on the purpose.
-One being wholesale CBDC used primarily by financial institutions and other is retail CBDC used by consumers and businesses.
+We can divide these central digital currencies into two types depending on the purpose.
+One is wholesale CBDC, used primarily by financial institutions, and the other is retail CBDC, used by consumers and businesses.

-The wholesale type can be exchanged and traded between central and private banks.
-It helps in streamlining payments between these institutions, enabling faster cross-border transactions, and reducing liquidity risks.
+Central and private banks can exchange and trade wholesale CBDCs between themselves.
+It helps streamline payments between these institutions, enabling faster cross-border transactions and reducing liquidity risks.

-In simple words, retail a retail CBDC is digital currency that an everyday citizen will use, for e.g., to pay for groceries, etc. It is digital money for ordinary people to make daily transactions eliminating intermediary risks.
-The retail CBDC is further divided into two types: Token-based and Account based.
+In simple words, retail CBDC is a digital currency that an everyday citizen will use, for e.g., to pay for groceries, etc. It is digital money for ordinary people to make daily transactions eliminating intermediary risks.
+We can further divide retail CBDCs into two types: Token-based and Account-based.

 - Token-based retail CBDC: They are accessible with private/public keys, allowing users to execute transactions anonymously.